 Pretoria, South Africa

 This is Dovely (a cross of Dove and Lovely).
 She is five years old and a Dove.
 After visiting a friend, I heard this cooing sound come from the laundry room.
-When I asked my friend what the sound was, my friend said "oh that's bird".

 I found this beautiful dove sitting on the fence next door to our house.
 It was the first one I have ever seen with a pink chest.
 So beautiful, and he trilled for me.